2015 was a really exciting time with lots of positive things happening.

 Famous Deaths

-Here’s a glimpse at a few famous people who bid us farewell in 2015.
+Here's a look at a few unforgettable people who passed away in 2015.

 Ben E. King